immasei/food-tracker-go/README.md

 ### Firebase setup

 This project uses Google Firebase.
 You can either use our Firebase configuration (no setup needed) or configure your own.
-Follow the guide [here](https://github.com/immasei/food-tracker-go/blob/main/FIREBASE.md).
+Follow the guide under [FIREBASE.md](https://github.com/immasei/food-tracker-go/blob/main/FIREBASE.md).

 ### Google Cloud API key setup